frontend-inc/codesandbox-sdk/README.md

 npm install @codesandbox/sdk
 ```

-Then, create an API token by going to https://codesandbox.io/t/api, and clicking on the "Create API Token" button.
+Create an API token by going to https://codesandbox.io/t/api, and clicking on the "Create API Token" button.
 You can then use this token to authenticate with the SDK:

 ```javascript
 import { CodeSandbox } from "@codesandbox/sdk";